chiropractic adjustment for back pain

 The profession itself has seen a shift towards a more collaborative role within healthcare, with chiropractors often working alongside other health professionals in multidisciplinary teams.
 This integration is reflective of a holistic approach to patient wellness, which is at the heart of contemporary chiropractic practice.

-Additionally, the field has witnessed a proliferation of specializations, allowing chiropractors to focus on areas like sports medicine, pediatrics, and neurology.
+Additionally, the field has witnessed a proliferation of specializations, allowing chiropractors to focus on areas like sports sciences, rehab and neurology.
 Continued education remains a cornerstone of the profession, ensuring practitioners stay abreast of the latest research and techniques.

 Key takeaway: The advent of modern technology, combined with a commitment to ongoing education, has shaped the current landscape of chiropractic care, making it a dynamic and patient-centric field.